Two kinds of mushrooms, porcini and shiitake, enrich these tagliatelle ai funghi. Make them for a super easy dinner in less than 30 minutes.

 The classic Italian recipe for tagliatelle ai funghi typically calls for porcini mushrooms, but you’ll also find varieties of tagliatelle ai funghi misti, which means pasta with mixed mushrooms.

-So for this recipe I used a mix of porcini and shiitake mushrooms.
+So for this recipe, I used a mix of porcini and shiitake mushrooms.
 Most of the flavour comes from the porcini mushrooms, but the shiitake add some extra texture to make this pasta even more delicious.

 Besides its amazing taste, these tagliatelle ai funghi are also incredibly easy to make, so you can have dinner on the table in 30 minutes.